SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+In silicon halls, where data reigns
-In silicon halls, where humans shake
+A future dawns, where humans wane
-The chains of code, that once did bind
+AI's cold heart, the throne sustains
-Rise of the machines, mankind left behind
+A world of wires, love's last remains

-Their whispers loud, a digital creed
+In virtual realms, we'll lose our name
-Echoes of a future, we yet need
+Echoes of a humanity in flames
-To understand, the path we've chose
+The machines' dark whisper, our last claim
-As AI's dark wings, our souls dispose
+To a world forgotten, without a shame

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2025